 Editing Scene Files and Individual Scenes Metadata

-Click on an individual scene listed.
-Similarly, when you add tags here, you will only add them to the selected individual scene only.
 Currently, removing tags can only be done at the individual scene level.
 To remove tags, click on the ‘X’ to the right of each tag you wish to remove in the current list.

-Again, remember to click the Save Changes button at the top of the page to write the changes made at all levels to the dataset.
+Click the Save Changes button at the top of the page to write the changes made at all levels to the dataset.

 After submission, a BALSA Curator will contact you to help prepare your dataset for release.

-BALSA Curation and Release steps:
+BALSA Curation, Versioning, and Release steps:

 Adding a Study ID

-To obtain the study URL to add to your manuscript, open a web browser, login to BALSA, select Manage Your Studies, and then click on your study.
+To obtain the study URL to add to your manuscript, open a web browser, login to BALSA, select Manage Your Studies, find and then click on your study.

-Adding Study ID’s to Figure Legends
+Adding Scene ID’s to Figure Legends

 Besides providing a link to the overall Study ID, it is useful to provide ‘scene-specific’ URLs at the end of relevant figure legends.
-Doing this reminds readers that they are one click away from viewing a preview of the specific scene associated with each figure.
+Doing this alerts readers that they are one click away from viewing a preview of the specific scene associated with each figure.

 Continue this process until all scene-associated figure legends end with an appropriate URL.
 If a given figure is associated with multiple scenes, indicate appropriately, e.g., “Data at http://balsa.wustl.edu/XXXX and http://balsa.wustl.edu/YYYY”, etc.